callmecavs/outset/README.md

 #### Includes

-You can import HTML files into other HTML files, without dependence on any particular templating engine:
+You can import HTML files into other HTML files - without dependence on a templating engine - using the following syntax:

 ```html
 @include('relative/path.html')